From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Discussion

 \section{Discussion}

-A key contribution of this research is the introduction of a novel GPS encoding and LLM-assisted feature extraction pipeline, designed to enhance stress recognition while being capable of mitigating re-identification attacks.
-This approach significantly improves upon existing methods, outperforming the GPS only state-of-the-art \cite{harit2024monitoring} by 6\% in F1 score and accuracy.
+Contrasting to prior work on grouping the location into the top-k-visit location, a key contribution of this research is the introduction of a novel GPS encoding and LLM-assisted human-understandable feature extraction pipeline.
+This approach significantly improves upon existing methods, outperforming the GPS-only state-of-the-art \cite{harit2024monitoring} by 6\% in F1 score and accuracy.
 Critically, our study also proposes a pathway for leveraging location characteristics to advance stress recognition research in a privacy-conscious manner.
 By focusing on inherent location-based features, this work paves the way for future studies that prioritize user privacy and the generalizability aspect in mental well-being detection.